-Theorem 15 shows that minimizing the conflict set of mined blocks is always in the interest of the miner.
-Notice that following the protocol is the unique strategy minimizing the conflict set of created blocks.
-There are negligibly improbable scenarios in which a player can gain by deviating, and committing to a strategy different from the protocol carries definite costs.
-Hence, the constants can be set so that the unique Nash-equilibrium of the game is all players conforming to the protocol.
+Theorem 5.8 shows that minimizing the conflict set of mined blocks is in the interest of the miner.
+Following the protocol i.e. not withholding blocks and referencing all other blocks is the unique strategy minimizing the conflict set of created blocks.
+There are negligibly improbable scenarios in which a player can increase its share of rewards by deviating, for example rendering some blocks of other players stale.
+However, committing to a strategy different from the protocol is associated with concrete punishments.
+Hence, by Theorem 5.8 the protocol designer can set the constants p, c, b, so that all players following the protocol constitute a strict, strong Nash equilibrium.
+In other words, all agents and all (minority) coalitions of agents strictly prefer to follow the protocol to any alternative strategy.